 The chart is loaded into the tachograph, which is part of the vehicle's speedometer/odometer unit.
-It turns slowly on a turntable inside the instrument; there are three styli which record, the speed (the outside trace), whether the driver was working or resting (the middle trace), and the distance travelled (the inner trace-each tick being 10 km).
-With some exceptions, which needn't concern us here, it is an offense to drive a truck in Europe unless you have a tachograph chart installed, and have written on it your starting time and location.
-You must also keep several days' charts with you to establish that you've complied with the relevant driving hours regulations (typically 8.5 hours per day, with rules for rest breaks per day and rest days per week).
-Some tachographs have extra needles to record some environmental variable: examples include the flashing lights of emergency vehicles, the temperature of refrigerated trucks, and whether the doors of armored trucks are open or closed.
-(It is for such applications that tachographs are most widely used in North America.)
+It turns slowly on a turntable inside the instrument and a speed history is inscribed by a fine stylus connected to the speedometer.
+With some exceptions that needn't concern us, it is an offence to drive a truck in Europe unless you have a tachograph chart installed, and have written on it your starting time and location.
+You must also keep several days' charts with you to establish that you've complied with the relevant driving hours regulations (typically 8.5 hours per day with rules for rest breaks per day and rest days per week).